quentin-st/Les-Joies-de-SUPINFO/README.md

 ## Contribute
 Here is a checklist for running a functional project:

-* Clone the repository
+* Fork the repository
-        `git clone git@github.com:chteuchteu/Les-Joies-de-Supinfo.git`
+* Clone it `git clone git@github.com:your_username/Les-Joies-de-Supinfo.git`
 * Setup your Symfony environment using this [awesome official documentation doc](http://symfony.com/doc/current/book/installation.html)

 With all these things set, you should be able to contribute!
-If you have any configuration problem, don't hesitate to contact us or open an issue here on GitHub.
+If you have any problem, don't hesitate to contact us or open an issue here on GitHub.

 ## Technical information
 ### Cron configuration
 To publish gifs without a manual action, a cron is configured on the server to automatically publish accepted gifs.
 Cron jobs are set to execute a custom command, `ljds:publish`:

-joies-de-supinfo_cron.sh :

-    #!/bin/bash

-    php app/console ljds:publish

-cron jobs :

 	# Weekdays (twice a day)
 	# Morning
-	0 11 * * 1-5 /root/joies-de-supinfo_cron.sh
+	0 11 * * 1-5 /var/www/ljds/app/console ljds:publish
 	# Afternoon
-	0 17 * * 1-5 /root/joies-de-supinfo_cron.sh
+	0 17 * * 1-5 /var/www/ljds/app/console ljds:publish

 	# Week-end (once a day)
-	0 16 * * 6-7 /root/joies-de-supinfo_cron.sh
+	0 16 * * 6-7 /var/www/ljds/app/console ljds:publish

 ## API
 You can either get the last published gif or a random one by dropping a GET request on the following URLS: